 My mother was a Homeopathic practitioner and my father was a Baptist minister; from them I inherited my interest in health and matters spiritual.
 In my early years, when necessary, I was mostly treated with homeopathy and herbal medicines.

 I started growing herbs when I was 13, and began to study herbal medicine in 1980 at the School of Herbal Medicine in Tunbridge Wells.
-I completed the course, joined the National Institute of Medical Herbalists (NIMH – the oldest body of herbalists in the western world being formed in 1864), and commenced practise in Suffolk and London in 1985.
+I completed the course, joined the National Institute of Medical Herbalists (NIMH – the oldest body of herbalists in the western world being formed in 1864), and commenced practice in Suffolk and London in 1985.

-The source text of TCM is a book called The Yellow Emperors Canon of Internal Medicine, compiled around about 100 BCE.
+The source text of TCM is called The Yellow Emperors Canon sof Internal Medicine, compiled around about 100 BCE.
 The way that the theory is practically used is through one or more of the following

 - Herbal medicine

 - Diet therapy